mose/anyquestion/README.md

 # anyquestion

 This is a web app for managing the step "Do you have any question?" that happens at the end of a talk.
-It's inspired by a feature present in [Daskit](https://www.daskit.com/).
+It's inspired by a feature present in [Daskit](https://www.daskit.com/) which is not open source (yet?).
 Every talk has a room, people ask questions there and vote on other people questions.
 Then it gets easy for the speaker to select the question with the more weight.

 Some links